Kidney and transplant services

 Read some inspiring patient stories from the Kidney Care UK charity website

-We also offer private patient treatment at Imperial College Healthcare NHS Trust.
+We also offer private care services at Imperial College Healthcare.

-All funds generated by Imperial Private Healthcare are reinvested in the NHS Trust, and are used to support and enhance both NHS and private clinical services for the benefit of all our patients.
+All funds generated by our private care services are reinvested back into the Trust, supporting the development of both NHS and private care for the benefit of all our patients.

 Take our friends and family test Learn more